wesleyyw8/wes-calculator/README.md

 ## Running unit tests

 Run `npm run test` to execute the angular tests
-Watch out the trick to test a private function wihtout mocking the whole component and services etc.
+Watch out the trick to test a private function wihtout mocking the whole component and services etc because I like to start my code with the tests.